randomcamel/cdoherty-code-test/README.md

 The `parallel` gem abstracts that work away, and you can read more about it [here](https://github.com/grosser/parallel).

+`scope` is the unit testing framework we use at work.

 ## Okay, gem's installed.
 How do I run this?